tomeshnet/meshstream/librerouter.md

 ## Entering U-Boot

-Durring the boot process you will be notified to press any key.
-This delay is usualy 3 second.
+During the boot process you will be notified to press any key.
+This delay is usually 3 second.
 Simply press any key.
-If the boot failes it will automatically go into U-Boot.
+If the boot failed it will automatically go into U-Boot.

 ## Entering commands

 Few things to note when entering U-Boot commands
-* Enter command exacly.
+* Enter command exactly.
 You risk Bricking the board (making it impossible, or nearly impossible, to recover the device)
-* U-Boot is very sensative, an extra leading whitespace will make a command not work.
+* U-Boot is very sensitive, an extra leading whitespace will make a command not work.
 * Do not copy and paste multiple lines, it will not work.
 One line at a time.